How to Spend One Awesome Day in Barcelona

 Is there any other city throughout the whole of Europe that offers visitors a more diverse range of things to do than Barcelona?
-Barcelona city boasts a rich cultural heritage, fabled architectural gems, an incredible eight UNESCO World Heritage Sites, as well as all the attractions of a modern global city alongside charismatic districts such as the Gothic Quarter.
+Barcelona city boasts a rich cultural heritage, a 4km long sandy beach, fabled UNESCO architectural gems, a culinary scene the envy of the world, and all the attractions of a modern global city alongside historic districts such as the Gothic quarter.

 When to Visit Barcelona

-Barcelona is blessed with a mediterranean climate consisting of mild winters and warm to hot summers.
-With average daily temperatures between 20˚ and 30˚ the most pleasant time of year for a Barcelona one day tour is from the beginning of May to the end of July.
+Barcelona is blessed with a Mediterranean climate consisting of mild winters and warm to hot summers.
+With average daily temperatures between 20˚c and 30˚c, the most pleasant time of year for a Barcelona one day tour is from the beginning of May to the end of July.

 During the traditional holiday season of August, Barcelona sees temperatures in the mid 30˚s and long periods of increased humidity.
-Such conditions will inevitably make your 24 hours in Barcelona less comfortable, especially with all the other people who throng there in the height of summer!
+Such conditions will inevitably make your 1 day in Barcelona less comfortable, especially with all the other people who throng there in the height of summer!